marcglasberg/asyncredux.com/flutter/advanced-actions/action-mixins.md

 }
 ```

-The problem with the above code is that it make take a second to update the todoList in the screen,
+The issue with the above code is that updating the todoList on the screen may take a second,
+since it waits for both saving and loading operations to complete.
-while we save then load, which is not a good user experience.
+This delay results in a poor user experience.

 The solution is optimistically updating the TodoList before saving the new Todo to the cloud: